gartland98/Dictionary-based-MWE-Level-list-and-its-Application-/README.md

 # Dictionary-based-MWE-Level-list-and-its-Application

-This is code and dataset described in a following paper "Dictionary-based MWE list and its application"
+This is a code and dataset of following paper:
+Woojin Chung, Hyowon Cho, Sanghoun Song.
+(2020).
+Dictionary-based MWE Level List and its Application. 언어, 45(3), 671-701.